Campus Drug & Alcohol Policies

 Drug Abuse

 The College is partnering with the Colorado Department of Social Services, Pueblo Diocese Catholic Charities, and many other referral agencies to provide PCC students with care.
 Education and awareness programs will address the affects and dangers of drug abuse.
 The College will focus on alcohol and marijuana, cocaine, and heroin use and abuse annually during academic year.
 Heroin has been identified as a drug of choice that is being widely used in the Pueblo area.
-The College has decided to respond to heroin use and abuse in its drug awareness and prevention program.
+The College has decided to respond to heroin use and abuse in its drug awareness and prevention programs.
 These programs will be offered on each PCC campus.

-Use and Possession of Marijuana is Prohibited on Campus:
+Use and Possession of Marijuana is Prohibited on Campus

 Colorado law may allow certain marijuana related activities, such as limited medical marijuana use and other recreational use and possession; however, using and possessing marijuana in any form remains a crime under federal law.
 Since PCC receives federal grants and contracts we are required to follow federal laws under provision Title 21 of the United States Code Controlled Substance Act.
 Also, PCC adheres to the provisions of the Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act Amendment of 1989.
-As a member of the Community Colleges of Colorado, PCC adheres to the State Board for Community Colleges and Occupational Education BP 3-24 (https://cccs.edu/policies-and-procedures/board-policies/bp-3-24-drug-fr…), Drug-Free Workplace Policy.
+As a member of the Community Colleges of Colorado, PCC adheres to the State Board for Community Colleges and Occupational Education BP 3-24 or the URL at: https://cccs.edu/policies-and-procedures/board-policies/bp-3-24-drug-free-workplace/, Drug-Free Workplace Policy.
 Federal laws require the college to prohibit the use of marijuana on campus.

 PCC prohibits the possession, use, or selling of marijuana in any form on campus and during PCC activities.
 This includes all open areas, buildings, and parking lots.
 Any employee or student found possessing, using, or selling marijuana on any PCC campus and/or facilities may be charged criminally by the PCC Police Department.
 Students may also face disciplinary sanctions for Student Code of Conduct Violations.